Skip to main content

 I’m a distance learner.
 Can I take part?

-We believe our students from any location, whether in the UK or abroad, should have the opportunity to participate in pro bono work.
+We believe our students from any location, be in the UK or abroad, should have the opportunity to participate in Social Impact work.

-The BPP Pro Bono Centre is the most accessible it has ever been, for our clients, student volunteers and our professional partners alike.
-Our flagship projects like the BPP Legal Advice Clinic, the Employment Law Telephone Advice Line (‘ELTAL’) and Streetlaw, are capable of remote and face to face delivery, meaning that students can support our work, regardless of their location.
+Social Impact at BPP is the most accessible it has ever been, for our clients, volunteers and our professional partners alike.
+The majority of our projects are capable of remote delivery, meaning that students can support our work, regardless of their location.

-How can I share my pro bono experience?
+How can I share my Social Impact experience?

-We believe that our students are best placed to help us shape the future of the BPP Pro Bono Centre.
+We believe that our students are best placed to help us shape the future of Social Impact at BPP.

-We regularly survey our student volunteers to capture feedback about their volunteering and we encourage students to share their experiences through our BPP Pro Bono Centre blog.
+We regularly survey our student volunteers to capture feedback about their volunteering and we encourage students to share their experiences through our BPP Social Impact blog.

 Recent posts